 - 1. On the Esko Proof Server 18.0 Installer page, click on Install, update or repair the License Server (Network License Manager component). - 2.
-Follow the instructions of the installation wizard. - 3.
-Open the Network License Manager.
+Follow the instructions of the installation wizard. - If the wizard asks you to restart the computer, do so, then relaunch the installation. - 3.
+Back on the Esko Proof Server 18.0 Installer page, click Activate the licenses to open the Network License Manager.

-- going to Start > All Programs > Esko > Network License Manager > Network License Manager, - clicking Network License Manager on your Apps screen. - 4.
-In the Esko Network License Manager, go to Tools > License Client Configuration. - 5.
+- 4. In the Esko Network License Manager, go to Tools > License Client Configuration. - 5.
 In the License Client Configuration dialog: - a) Enter the name of the server that you are using as a license server. - b) Click Apply. - c) Click Exit. - 6.
-Close the Network License Manager to go back to the Esko Proof Server 18.0 Installer page.
+Close the Network License Manager and go back to the Esko Proof Server 18.0 Installer page.